timunie/Ava-ApiTests/website/docs/M_Avalonia_Size_Deflate.md

 #### Return Value
 <a href="T_Avalonia_Size">Size</a>
+The deflated size.

+## Remarks
-The deflated size.The deflated size cannot be less than 0.
+The deflated size cannot be less than 0.

 ## See Also